THE FANGS OF FARALLAH

 Nox called for the power of many evil entities that loved the night,

-also the fangs of Faralloh.
+also the Fangs of Faralloh.
 However, the enchantment was immediately

 counter-spelled by Doctor Strange, using the Eye of Agamotto's light.